The Seljuk Han of Anatolia

 Karpuz, Kuş, Dıvarcı and Şiek (2008), vol. 1, p.
 69.

-The Oresin Han has a bit role in the 1970 film "You Can't Win 'em All", starring Charles Bronson and Tony Curtis as soldiers of fortune for the Sultan in 1922 Turkey.
-The film was shot in the region of Avanos, and there is a brief shot of the mounted soldiers passing in front of the han.
+The Oresin Han had a bit role in the 1970 film "You Can't Win 'em All", starring Charles Bronson and Tony Curtis as soldiers of fortune for the Ottoman Sultan in 1922.
+The film was shot in the region of Avanos, and there is a brief shot of the mounted soldiers passing in front of the han, who comment on how nothing withstands the passage of time, not even a monument as impressive as this one.